-Place the Aa, Bb, Nn, Ss, and Tt Letter Cards across the top row of a pocket chart leaving a space between each letter.
-The children identify them.
+Place Letter Cards Aa, Bb, Nn, Ss, and Tt across the top row of a pocket chart leaving a space between each letter.
+Children identify each letter.

 Distribute the Picture Cards.
-Say: Look at your picture and think about what sound the picture begins with.
+Say: Look at your picture and think about what sound it begins with.

-- A volunteer identifies his or her picture and places it under the correct letter in the pocket chart. - The class confirms his or her choice. - Grandmother nods or shakes her head to say yes or no. - The volunteer chooses the next child to come forward.
+- A volunteer names his or her picture and places it under the correct letter in the pocket chart. - The class confirms his or her choice. - Grandmother nods or shakes her head to say yes or no. - The volunteer chooses the next child to come forward.

-Compare and contrast the sets of Picture Cards to determine which letter has the most or least Picture Cards.
+Compare and contrast which letter has the most or least Picture Cards.